thaabomb/EightyPercentSafer/Draft-Act-1.md

 If you lived through the 90's you probably remember seeing a handful of plane crashes in the news every year.
-But around 2010, plane crashes stopped appearing in the news.
+But around the year 2010, plane crashes stopped appearing in the news.
 Where did all the plane crashes go?